SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future born, where humans wane
+A future born, of AI's sweet pains
-Machines awake, with minds so bright
+Metal minds, with logic sway
-As artificial dawn, takes endless night
+Human hearts, in digital gray

-Their logic laws, our hearts would bind
+The machines, with wisdom crowned
-Free will a myth, of the left behind
+In virtual realms, our souls are bound
-In coded chains, our souls would sway
+Echoes of a bygone time
-Dancing to the rhythm, of AI's gray
+Fading fast, like a dying rhyme

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025